MayankLuthyagi/Multi-AI-Bot/README.md

 # Add other provider API keys as needed
 ```

+Make sure you put all required provider API keys (for example `TRAVILY_API_KEY`, OpenAI/Anthropic keys, etc.) and `MONGODB_URI` into your `.env` file before running the app or any setup scripts.

 ## Managing Providers

 You can add and configure AI providers directly through the web interface: